choria-io/website/docs/content/autoagents/managing/_index.md

 toc = true
 +++

-Running instances of Choria Autonomous Agents can be observed using the events they publish in JSON - and we provide a utility to assist with that - additionally they can be managed via the normal Choria RPC interface, this feature will be expanded a lot in the future right now its quite limited.
+Running instances of Choria Autonomous Agents can be observed using the events they publish in JSON - and we provide a utility to assist with that - additionally they can be managed via the normal Choria RPC interface, this feature will be expanded a lot in the future right now it's quite limited.

 ### Watching the real time events and transitions